Demonheadge/PokeScape/POKESCAPE PATCH NOTES.md

  - Updated and added more static encounters.
  - Added berries to beefy bill's store.
  - Tweaked Draynor Manor's Ariane event & added more scripts.
+ - Added form changes.
+ - Added a Utilties NPC to the Tzhaar Bank.

 ### Fixed
  - Updated Version number.